zenglekidd/LeetcodeInSwift/README.md

 Grand total: 6 / 37

 ## Paper
-Programming pearls: algorithm design techniques by Jon Bentley (Sep.
+- [x] Programming pearls: algorithm design techniques by Jon Bentley (Sep.
 1984 Vol. 27 No. 9 Communications of the ACM P885)
+- [ ] A Note on the Standard Strategy for Developing Loop Invariants and Loops by David Gries (ScienceofComputerProgramming2,pp. 207- 214)

 ## Sequence
 - [ ] Master the  [sliding window technique](https://discuss.leetcode.com/topic/30941/here-is-a-10-line-template-that-can-solve-most-substring-problems)  that applies to many substring or subarray problems.